 In either case, you will have a much better chance of success if you rely on the right legal expert.
 Look for a lawyer or firm specializing in disabilities, cerebral palsy and birth injuries, discrimination, and medical malpractice.

 A general practice lawyer usually does not have the right experience or depth of knowledge to navigate these complicated lawsuits.

 How Do I File a Cerebral Palsy Medical Malpractice Lawsuit in West Virginia?

 Every state has its laws regarding how to file and proceed with a medical malpractice lawsuit.
 The more you know about these laws in West Virginia, the easier the process will be.
-Even with an experienced lawyer to help you, it is useful to have some background knowledge to make informed decisions.
+Even with an experienced lawyer to help you, it is helpful to have some background knowledge to make informed decisions.

 - Damages.
-It is useful to know what to expect in terms of recovering damages, but keep in mind that your attorney can only give a ballpark figure.
+It is helpful to know what to expect in terms of recovering damages, but keep in mind that your attorney can only give a ballpark figure.
 Provide all the relevant medical bills, records, and related expenses.
 Also, be aware that state laws limit non-economic damages to $500,000.

 - Certificate of Merit.
 West Virginia also requires that you submit a certificate of merit with your filing.
 You must have a qualified medical expert review your case and sign this document indicating that negligence likely occurred.

 - Trial.
 If you cannot agree on a fair settlement, your case can go to court.
-Your lawyer will represent you, present the evidence for negligence and bring experts in to testify.
+Your lawyer will represent you, present the evidence for negligence and bring experts to testify.
 A jury will decide will ultimately decide the outcome of your case.